 This isn’t a high rise hotel.
 In fact, it’s just a few stories tall with buildings spread out like a private estate.

 The Resort’s historian has been documenting life here for over half a century… if this gives you any idea as to how special it truly is.

 Located in Luxe Montecito

 I am also a fan of taking the train to Santa Barbara.
 Business class on Amtrak is a lovely experience with comfortable seats, complimentary WiFi and (most importantly) zero LA traffic.
-From San Diego, the drive is closer to 3.5 hours.
+From San Diego, the drive is closer to 3.5 hours without traffic.

 Gorgeous Spanish Colonial Revival Rooms

 I lost count of the different tile styles in our room.
 With a seating area, walk-in closet, plenty of storage, a writing desk and more the room was clearly designed to feel like home.
 I liked being on ground level because we could prop the door open while my 8-year-old daughter played around the grassy area within eyeshot just outside the room.
 Nespresso coffee, tea, and bottled water are supplied.
 We were also sent a lovely beach bag and cheese plate amenity upon check-in.

 The bathroom itself deserves special mention.
 In addition to beautiful tiles and its generous size, the floor is heated.
 I adore little things like this especially in Santa Barbara where the air can be crisp in the morning.